sloganking/Structured-commenting-formatter/README.md

 - Ensure a ``max_width``
 - Add or remove empty lines

-## FAQ

-**Q:** Why not bake structured comments support into existing code formatters, instead of making this third party tool?

-**A:** Convincing all existing code formatter devs to support structured commenting, and maintaining support for all of those implementations would be difficult.
-Building one tool that supports multiple languages is much easier, and doesn't burden other developers with the technical debt of maintinaing support.

 ## Noteworthy bugs

-- Per [issue #1](https://github.com/sloganking/Structured-commenting-formatter/issues/1), ``scfmt`` will mistake lines in multi-line strings or multi-line comments, as strucutred comments if those lines start with the comment starter.
-This means multi-line strings and comments such as the one below would get formatted.
+- Per [issue #1](https://github.com/sloganking/Structured-commenting-formatter/issues/1), ``scfmt`` will mistake lines in multi-line strings or multi-line comments, as strucutred comments if those lines start with your language's comment starter.
+This means multi-line strings and comments such as the one below would get formatted, even though they should not be.

 ```rust
 /*